Where to Stay in Lyon First Time: 8 Best Areas

 La Presqu’lle offers a wide range of accommodation options that suit all budgets from backpacker hostels to luxury hotels.

-Best places to stay in Lyon in La Presqu’Ile:
+Best places to stay in Lyon in La Presqu’Ile for first-timers:

-luxury: Hotel Le Royal Lyon – MGallery This 5-star hotel is located right next to Bellecour station, close to Lyon’s Old Town, Cité Internationale, Confluence museum, Part-Dieu Train Station, or Perrache.
+luxury ($$$): Hotel Le Royal Lyon – MGallery, 5-star family-friendly hotel, one of the best places to stay in Lyon for first-time visitiors, located in central Lyon, right next to Bellecour station, within walking distance from Old Town, Fine Arts Museum, and Perrache.
 The location is excellent, near the shopping area and close to cafes and restaurants.

 If you are already settled with your accommodations, I suggest reading 24 Best things to do in Lyon to know more about what are the best things to do and see in Lyon for your next trip!

-Vieux Lyon is the best area to stay in Lyon for sightseeing.
-It’s home to many medieval and Renaissance buildings, museums, and churches.
+Vieux Lyon is the best area to stay in Lyon for sightseeing because it is home to many medieval and Renaissance buildings, museums, and churches.
 It was the first place in France to be protected under the Malraux law, which aims to protect the country’s cultural sites, as well as being designated a UNESCO world heritage site.

 The district is famed for its stunning collection of churches and cathedrals, demonstrating the deep religious history of the city.
 The Cathedral Of Saint-Jean, Saint Paul Church, and St Georges Church are the focal points of their respective parishes, while a number of smaller but equally beautiful offerings lay in the area around them.